All Building Control Certification Limited is fully licensed by the Government ( via the Construction Industry Council )

 (b) Proposals submitted to be examined and clear/unambiguous decisions/contraventions issued to the client within relevant service delivery time periods.

 (c) Statutory notifications, certificates and/or consultations to be authored, verified and served observing relevant time limitations.
 Views of those consulted shall be rendered to the client and any re-consultation necessary (such as in the case of significant departures to the original consultation) shall be undertaken.

 (e) Within the resources provided, work in progress is to be inspected from when relevant to ascertain compliance with Building Regulations.

-Assessment of Plans and Approval
+Assessment of Plans and Section 50 Plans Certificates

-Site Inspections (regime, records, consultations and contraventions)
+Site Inspections (workload, regime, records, consultations, and contraventions)

 Regime – All Building Control recognise the widening scope and increasing complexity of the regulated areas for which building control is responsible and need, within resources provided and income received, to employ/retain/commission suitably qualified and experienced staff to exercise the functions to a reasonable level, and/or frequency.
-All Building Control operates their own judgment and skill in determining the frequency and expertise required for plan vetting and site inspection operations and this is loosely based around the ‘’Risk Assessment Decision Making Tool for Building Control Bodies’’ guidance published by the DCLG.
+All Building Control operates their own judgment and skill in determining the frequency and expertise required for plan vetting and site inspection operations and this is based around the ‘’Risk Assessment Decision Making Tool for Building Control Bodies’’ guidance published by the DCLG.
 Necessity of inspection should be agreed at a frequency of 28 days for active sites and 90 days for non-active sites.
-This may be more frequent given the client/contractor contractual obligation under the notification stages he is given.
+This may be less or more frequent given the client/contractor contractual obligation under the notification stages he is given.

 Without prejudice to the generality of (e) above, so far as possible inspections shall be made of: